 That's it.
 They win.
-He's giving up his privacy.
+He's giving up on privacy.

 Trying to maintain privacy in contemporary America is just too time consuming, too complicated, too exhausting.
 He can't tell the good guys from the bad guys anymore.
 He doesn't know whom to trust.